Mxolisi-Khumalo/Fighting-game/README.md

-Sure thing!
-Here's a simplified, text-only version of the README without emojis, headings, or lines:

 Shadow Fight Game
 A simple 2D fighting game built entirely with HTML, CSS, and JavaScript.
 Players can select their character, choose to play against another player or AI, and battle it out with punches and kicks.